-2.Microbial-Induced Calcium Carbonate Precipitation (MICP)
+2.Microbial-Induced Calcium Carbonate Precipitation (MICP) Technology

-Technology

-Research results from 1973 found that some bacteria living in nature can utilize their metabolism to produce crystalline precipitates forming calcium carbonate^[1].
-With numerous scholars devoting themselves to research, MICP technology has come into people's view.
 MICP technology primarily leverages the generation of calcium carbonate precipitates induced by microorganisms to repair concrete cracks.
 The main principle involves utilizing enzymes in the metabolic process of microorganisms to promote the formation of carbonate ions, simultaneously acting as nucleation sites to combine with calcium ions and produce calcium carbonate precipitates, thereby repairing cracks^[2].
 Many microorganisms in nature can generate calcium carbonate precipitates, and different microorganisms have different precipitation mechanisms.
-Currently, the main mechanisms for microbial production of calcium carbonate precipitates include photosynthesis for calcium carbonate deposition, urease catalysis for calcium carbonate deposition, and aerobic respiration for calcium carbonate deposition, and aerobic respiration for calcium carbonate deposition.
+Currently, the main mechanisms for microbial production of calcium carbonate precipitates include photosynthesis for calcium carbonate deposition, urease catalysis for calcium carbonate deposition, carbonic anhydrase catalysis for calcium carbonate deposition, and aerobic respiration for calcium carbonate deposition^[3].

 Among them, the urease catalysis mechanism for calcium carbonate deposition is simple, easy to control^[4], produces highly efficient urease, has a low free energy change in the urea hydrolysis reaction system, and exhibits high urea conversion efficiency, capable of producing a large amount of CaCO3 precipitate in a short time.
 Extensive research has been conducted on MICP technology.
 Gollapudi^[5] were the first to explore the application of microbial mineralization principles in the field of crack repair and verified its feasibility through experiments.
 Bang^[6] were the first to apply microbial-induced calcium carbonate precipitation (MICP) technology to repair concrete cracks.
-They mixed bacterial solutions with sand to repair concrete cracks, and the microorganisms successfully produced precipitates in the cracks, effectively repairing the cracks and enhancing concrete strength.
+They mixed bacterial solutions with sand to repair concrete cracks, and the microorganisms successfully produced precipitates in the cracks, effectively repairing the cracks and enhancing concrete strength.Based on this, LuP^[7] utilized Bacillus sp. to repair concrete cracks.
+Through various evaluation methods such as strength testing and microstructure studies, it was proven that MICP (microbially induced calcite precipitation) technology can effectively repair concrete cracks and improve the mechanical properties and chloride ion penetration resistance of concrete.
+This provides a new, environmentally friendly method for concrete crack repair.